Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in Cosmology

 The similarity between Eqs.~\eqref{GB5D} and~\eqref{GR5D} suggests that in the former case the Gauss--Bonnet scalar plays the role of an effective cosmological constant.
 When the contribution of the scalar curvature vanishes, namely when $\alpha_1 = 0$, the Euler--Lagrange equations yield

 According to Eqs.~\eqref{AdS2D-1} and~\eqref{CS5}, to get the AdS invariant Chern--Simons 5-dimensional Lagrangian we must set

 so that the scale factors~\eqref{SFLV} become:

 Note that the 3 free parameters occurring in the definition of the general Lovelock Lagrangian, are not constrained by the field equations solution and can be arbitrarily chosen.
 Thus both an exponential expansion and a bouncing evolution are admitted, depending on the values of the constants $\alpha_i$.
-On the other hand, imposing the relations \eqref{RelCS}, the cosmological solution \eqref{CSa(t)} suggests that only an accelerated expansion (or contraction) is allowed by the $AdS_5$ Chern--Simons cosmology.
+On the other hand, imposing the relations in Eq.~\eqref{RelCS}, the cosmological solution in Eq.~\eqref{CSa(t)} suggests that only an accelerating expansion (or contraction) is allowed by the $AdS_5$ Chern--Simons cosmology.